 Many people may not realize it, but hospice care and any other details involved with it causes a lot of headaches.
 There are plenty of things we need to consider, and that leads to all sorts of confusion.
-With that in mind, let’s answer the most crucial question people often overlook, who qualifies for hospice care and who is entitled to this service?
+With that in mind, let’s answer the most crucial question people have on hospice criteria, who qualifies to provide it and who is entitled to this service?

 - Patients with a life-limiting circumstance with a medical prognosis of six months or less if their condition progresses.